aimat-lab/opXRD/readme.md

 ## About

 Python API for opXRD database.
-See more at https://xrd.aimat.science
+See more under https://xrd.aimat.science

 ## Setup